Frequently Asked Questions

 + What Is Sacred Sector Community?

-Sacred Sector Community is an initiative to equip faith-based nonprofits to integrate and advance their sacred missions in every area of organizational life.
-Sacred Sector Community invites faith-based organizations to study and apply a holistic framework, known as the “Three P’s,” to fully embody religious freedom in their public policy engagement, in their public positioning and in their organizational best practices.
-Faith-based organizations will also learn and adopt Standards for Excellence®, an industry resource within the nonprofit sector.
+Sacred Sector Community is specifically designed to equip organizations to advance their faith-based missions, fully exercise their ability to live out their faith, and increase their impact.
+The Sacred Sector Community invites faith-based organizations to study and apply a holistic framework, known as the “Three P’s”, to fully embody religious freedom in their public policy engagement, in their public positioning, and in their organizational best practices.
+Faith-based organizations will also learn and adopt the Standards for Excellence(r), an industry resource within the nonprofit sector.

-In its inaugural year, Sacred Sector invites faith-based organizations of all sizes, faiths and mission focus areas located on the East Coast to apply for Sacred Sector Community.
+Any faith-based nonprofit organization or church — small, medium or large — is invited to apply to join the learning community.
 Ideal candidates should have a commitment to advancing their organization’s faith-based missions and increasing their impact.
 Additionally, these organizations should seek to comprehensively live out their sacred missions and identities in everything they do.
-Applicants should be able to demonstrate through the application their interest in a collaborative, interdisciplinary learning environment.
+Applicants should be able to demonstrate their interest in a collaborative, interdisciplinary learning environment.

 + What is the format of the program?